Specification Root

 Abstract

 The Specification Root is the topmost canonical node in the Cuddler specification hierarchy.
-It anchors the publication contract from which Domain Specifications descend and gives the hierarchy one stable root for validation, review, and implementation.
+It anchors the publication contract with which Document Roles comply and gives the hierarchy one stable root for validation, review, and implementation.

 Publication metadata